uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: A Parametric Pipeline Model

+\begin{parameter} The block size of the DSB, the maximum number of \microops that the DSB can deliver per cycle, whether a 32 byte block can only be in the DSB if the other 32 byte block in the same 64 byte block is also cacheable, the number of stall cycles when switching from DSB to MS, and whether a branch instruction can be the last instruction in a block that is cached by the DSB are parameters of our model. \end{parameter}

-\labsec{LSD} The \emph{Loop Stream Detector} (LSD) detects loops whose \microops fit entirely into the IDQ.
+The \emph{Loop Stream Detector} (LSD) detects loops whose \microops fit entirely into the IDQ.
 In this case, it locks the \microops in the IDQ, and streams them continuously without requiring the DSB or the decoders.

-The first \microop of the next loop iteration cannot be streamed in the same cycle as the last \microop of the current iteration.
+The first \microop of a loop iteration cannot be streamed in the same cycle as the last \microop of the previous iteration.
 As this could be a significant bottleneck for small loops, the LSD can automatically unroll the loop.
-For the Ice Lake microarchitecture, Intel's optimization manual~\cite{intelOptManual20} mentions this unrolling; it does however not describe how often the loop is unrolled for different loop sizes.
-For other microarchitectures, the manual does not provide information regarding this unrolling at all.

-As the details of how this unrolling works are important for building a throughput predictor, we have developed microbenchmarks for analyzing how often the LSD unroll loops of different sizes. \todo{can the interested reader find out how?} On Sandy Bridge and Ivy Bridge, the loops are not unrolled.
-For the more recent microarchitectures, we found three different variants.
-Which of these variants a microarchitecture uses is a parameter to our model.
+While this unrolling is briefly mentioned in the manual, no details are provided.

+\begin{newInfo} We have reverse engineered how often the LSD unroll loops of different sizes on different microarchitectures. \end{newInfo}

-On Skylake-based CPUs, the LSD was disabled with a microcode update as a workaround for the SKL150 erratum~\cite{sklSpecUpdate}.
+\begin{parameter} Whether the LSD is enabled (on Skylake-based CPUs, it was disabled with a microcode update due to the SKL150 erratum~\cite{sklSpecUpdate}), and how the code is unrolled by the LSD, are parameters of our model. \end{parameter}

-\subsection{Renamer / Allocator}
+\subsubsection{Renamer / Allocator}

 \labsec{renamer} The \emph{renamer} (also called \emph{Resource Allocation Table} (RAT)) maps architectural registers to physical registers.
-It also allocates resources for loads and stores, and it assigns execution ports to the \microops (for more details on this, see \refsec{portAssignment}).
+It also allocates resources for loads and stores, and it assigns execution ports to the \microops.

 The renamer fetches \microops from the IDQ.
-It stores all \microops in the reorder buffer (see \refsec{reorderBuffer}), and it issues them to the scheduler (see \refsec{scheduler}).
+It stores all \microops in the reorder buffer, and it issues them to the scheduler (see \refsec{scheduler}).
 We call the maximum number of \microops that the renamer can handle per cycle the \emph{issue width}.

-The \emph{issue width} is a parameter of our model, and it is either four (for most of the CPUs we consider), or five (for the two most recent microarchitectures).
+All \microops remain in the reorder buffer until they are ready to retire.
+A \microop is ready to retire if it has finished execution and all older \microops (in program order) are ready to retire.